-We offer a broad range of services in 23 counties across Ohio and 4 counties in Michigan.
+We offer a broad range of services in 28 counties across Ohio, Pennsylvania, and Michigan.
 Please use the filters below to see which services are available in your county, and find support for yourself or someone you know.

 Place of Peace provides a safe environment to conduct supervised visitations and safe exchanges for families impacted by domestic violence, sexual assault, stalking, child abuse, or conflict during exchanges.
 We serve families that are in need of supervised visits or exchanges.

 The PATH program continues to provide transitional housing in Portage County and works with Portage Metropolitan Housing Authority (PMHA) and private landlords to house families in need.
 The PATH program supports participants in finding secure, permanent housing and increasing economic well-being through comprehensive, supportive services.

 The Portage County Senior Center offers social and recreational activities, as well as daily lunches, to all Portage County senior citizens ages 50 and better.
 Weekly activities include bingo, exercise class, card games, dominoes, art class, and tai chi.

 AmeriCorps Seniors Retired Seniors Volunteer Program (RSVP) seeks to connect folks 55 and better to volunteer service opportunities by highlighting their lifetime of experiences.
 Using their time and talents, our volunteers give back to our community and make a positive difference in the lives of others.

 Safe Path allows survivors of domestic violence and their children to pursue safe and healthy lives by providing safe, transitional housing.
 Through our secure building, there are 11 two-bedroom units available at a subsidized cost.
 There is also a case management office on-site to help participants increase safety, self-sufficiency, and self-empowerment through rebuilding lives and obtaining permanent housing.